cobalthq/cobalt-product-public-docs/content/en/Methodologies/external-network.md

 ## Target Scope Reconnaissance

-Our pentesters search for all information that a malicious user might find.
+Cobalt pentesters search for all information that a malicious user might find.
 For example, to connect to the internet, you typically have shared some information:

 - To receive email, you need to post a mail server address.
 - To set up a web server, you need to post its URL and more.